-River Guage 🖵 County(ies) Affecte Current Level 🖵 Crest Level 🖵 Record Leve Status 🗸 Crest Da Warning Expires St. Johns River at Astor Volusia, Lake Moderate: 3.14 ft Moderate: 3.14 ft 4.70 ft Steady Crested Until Further Notice
+River Guage County(ies) Affecte 👻 Current Level 🖵 Crest Level 🖵 Record Leve Status 🗸 Crest Da Warning Expire Alafia River at Riverview near US 301 Hillsborough Below: 1.19 ft Major: 7.00 ft 6.60 ft Steady 26-Sep 9/27 @ 0948 EDT St. Johns River at Astor Volusia, Lake Moderate: 3.14 ft Moderate: 3.14 ft 4.70 ft Steady Crested Until Further Notice

 A River Flood Warning remain in effect in the St. Johns River at Astor as water levels remain within moderate flood stage due to trapped tides within the river basin.
 Additional forecast points along the St. Johns River are forecast to remain near or within Action Stage (bank-full) due to recent heavy rainfall over the area; however, river flooding is not anticipated at this time.
 Tidal portions of the lower St. Johns River could fluctuate in between Action and minor flood stage due tide fluctuations.
-Additional River Flood Warnings will likely be issued later this week and this weekend as heavy rainfall expected from Potential Tropical Cyclone Nine is observed across the state; however, Riverine flooding will be closely tied to which basin receives the greatest swath of rainfall.
+A River Flood Warning has been issued for the Alafia River at Riverview near US 301 as major flooding is forecast due to tidal fluctuations and anticipated storm surge associated with Tropical Storm Helene.
+Additional River Flood Warnings will likely be issued later this week and this weekend as heavy rainfall expected from Tropical Storm Helene is observed across the state; however, Riverine flooding will be closely tied to which basin receives the greatest swath of rainfall.
 Trends will continue to be monitored.